Whitby Lifeboat Station: History

-Despite this, Whitby retained a rowing lifeboat until 1957 (the Robert and Ellen Robson), which was the last rowing boat to be officially operated by the RNLI.
+Despite this, Whitby retained a rowing lifeboat until 1957, the Robert and Ellen Robson (ON667), which was the last rowing boat to be officially operated by the RNLI.
 This boat is now on display in the RNLI museum in Whitby.

 In 1966, the first Inshore Lifeboat (ILB) was launched at Whitby.
 The ILB is useful for rescues where the all-weather lifeboat has difficulty getting to.

 On 7 September 2007, the Duchess of Kent formally unveiled a new £1 million lifeboat station in Whitby.
 The new station was built on the site of the old motor lifeboat station (built in 1918 and in use since 1919), which had become life-expired but was known to the crews as the Tin Shed.
 Whilst the new lifeboat station was being constructed, the old No 1 lifeboat station, now the museum, was resurrected as the lifeboat house for one year from 2006 to 2007.

-In 2018, two crew members from Whitby were sacked after a picture of a fellow crew member was superimposed upon a pornographic image.
-This doctored photo was then printed upon a mug that one of the crew members kept on the boat.
-Despite heavy criticism from those sacked, as well as supporting parties, the RNLI upheld the dismissals after an appeal.